haitham-chabayta/contactless-respiratory-rate-measurement-app/README.md

 ```
 2. Import the project cloned on android studio

-3. Build the APK`
+3. Build the APK

-4.Send the APK to an android device and install the application
+4. Send the APK to an android device and install the application

 <!-- CONTRIBUTING -->